Algo-Foundry/demo-debugger-dryrun/README.md

 # Algo Builder dry run and TEAL debugger demo
-Demostrates the Algo Builder dry run feature and TEAL debugger using the smart contracts created in [this](https://github.com/Algo-Foundry/stateful-sc) assignment.
+Demostrates the Algo Builder dry run feature and TEAL debugger with a counter application.

 ## Setup instructions